 3. Only use the latest versions of your anti-virus software

-Anti-virus software, like Clario, should always be kept up to date, even if you are using a free or trial version.
+Anti-virus software, like Clario, should always be kept up to date.
 This is because hackers are constantly looking for loopholes and vulnerabilities wherever they can find them, including with anti-virus software.

 Clicking on Update, or setting your anti-virus software to update automatically, will ensure you always have the best protection in place.
 This is a very effective way of preventing hackers from stealing your data.